woodcrafty/reck/docs/api.rst

     The new type is a subclass of ``collections.Sequence`` named *typename*.

-    The new subclass is used to create ``wrecord`` objects that have fields accessible by attribute lookup as well as being indexable and iterable.
+    The new subclass is used to create record objects that have fields accessible by attribute lookup as well as being indexable and iterable.
 Per-field default values can be set.
 These are assigned to fields that are not supplied a value when new instances of the subclass are initialised.